Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

-"Corporal Barnes, my weapon butt stock number is Bravo Four Six."
+"Corporal Barnes, my weapon's butt stock number is Bravo Four Six."

 When I received my rifle, helmet radio, and night vision goggles, I checked the serial numbers, confirming them with the sheets.
 With a quick signature, I was armed long enough to put my M16 in the weapons rack.
 While I attached the radio and goggles to my helmet, I made certain the squad understood the operation of the new radio setup, and had everyone load on the truck.
 Despite the generous size of the truck bed, it was already crowded with boxes of MRE's, duffle bags, and armorers' equipment.
 It was going to get even more crowded because we still had several boxes of ammunition to load.
 I silently sympathized with everyone who'd be riding there because, as the senior non-commissioned officer in charge of the detail, I'd be riding shotgun with the driver.

 When the squad had seated on the wooden slats in the truck bed, I climbed on a rear bumper and said, "Equipment check, night vision goggles first.
 Give me a thumbs up if you can see.
 Hernandez, that's not your thumb!
 Turn off and stow the goggles.
 Verify your radios are set to VOX.
 Radio check; by the numbers, sound off."
 I listened as an individual count was given.
 "Good.
 Turn off the radios.
-As soon as Sergeant Wright and Corporal Barnes are aboard, we'll head out."
+As soon as Sergeant Wright, Corporal Barnes, and Corporal Taylor are aboard, we'll head out."